 What perplexes me is that few of the journalists writing about this issue recently have actually read the book or reviewed the science personally but rather accepted institutional pronouncements of safety.

-Just as we now are learning that fat may not be the driver of heart disease and obesity, overturning decades of scientific pronouncements and government polices, we need to be open to a scientific debate on Thimerosal.
+Just as we now are learning that fat may not be the driver of heart disease and obesity, overturning decades of scientific pronouncements and government policies, we need to be open to a scientific debate on thimerosal.

-The FDA has now ruled that trans fats are not safe, but still declares that injectable mercury is safe.
+The FDA has now ruled that trans fats are not safe, but still allows injectable mercury in some vaccines.

 I think there is no place for mercury in any form in medical products, especially those injected into children and pregnant women.
 The precautionary principle suggests we should be better safe than sorry.

 The absence of evidence is not the evidence of absence.
-But in this case there is abundant evidence if any journalist or scientist would take the time to read it as we did and is extensively documented in this book.
-While strength of all the evidence is not equal, and the conclusions not completely definitive, the overwhelming weight of the data suggest that there is potential for great harm.
+But in this case, there is abundant evidence if any journalist or scientist would take the time to read it as we did and is extensively documented in this book.
+While the strength of all the evidence is not equal, and the conclusions not completely definitive, the overwhelming weight of the data suggests that there is potential for great harm.

 I have been involved in reviewing and contributing ideas and scientific references to Thimerosal: Let the Science Speak.
 There were more than 1400 references in the original manuscript and I have reviewed most of them.
 The manuscript is a dispassionate and dense review of the actual literature and the history of thimerosal.
 For more insight, you can read the Executive Summary.

 I have also been involved in efforts to change regulatory and legislative policy to reduce potential harm from thimerosal.
 I do not belong to any organization connected in any way with this issue.
 Nor do I have any personal or financial interest in this issue other than a scientific and moral one.